matteoga98/RL-Optimal-Execution/README.md

 brownian.py and brownian_drift.py are the codes that have been used to simulate the data

-In order to reproduce our experiments, brownian.py and brownian_drift.py have to be used to simulate 6000 training files and 1000 testing files in the directory /data_X/brownian_train and /data_X/brownian_test where X=martingale, drift_down_low, drift_up_down so that the code can recognise the correct directory.
+In order to reproduce our experiments, brownian.py and brownian_drift.py have to be used to simulate 6000 training files and 1000 testing files in the directory /data_X/brownian_train and /data_X/brownian_test where X=martingale, drift_down_low, drift_up_down.